OMD-GraphRAG: Enhancing GraphRAG with Ontology-Guided Extraction, Multi-Dimensional Clustering and Dual-Channel Fusion: Experiments and Evaluation

-The ablation study results for the dual-channel graph retrieval fusion mode are summarized in Table~\ref{tab:ablation_dual_channel}.

-Incorporating the \textit{Dual-channel Graph Retrieval Fusion} strategy (the \textit{w/o Dual-channel Retrieval} configuration) into the \textit{Native RAG} baseline resulted in a \textbf{3.32\%} improvement in the integrated F1-score (from 75.60\% to 78.92\%) on the MultiHopRAG dataset.
-These results empirically validate the \textbf{critical synergy} between fine-grained graph retrieval and coarse-grained community reports, proving that the dual-channel fusion strategy is a key driver for performance enhancement in multi-hop knowledge discovery.
+Incorporating the dual-channel graph retrieval fusion strategy (the \textit{w/ Dual-channel Retrieval} configuration) into the Naive RAG baseline resulted in a \textbf{3.32\%} improvement in the integrated F1-score (from 75.60\% to 78.92\%) on the MultiHop-RAG dataset.
+These results empirically validate the complementary contribution of fine-grained graph retrieval and coarse-grained community reports, demonstrating that the dual-channel fusion strategy is a key driver for performance enhancement in multi-hop knowledge discovery.